BradleyChatha/ddev/README.md

 If all the above could be done without errors, then everything should be setup.

 Modify the projects to your needs, then simply run the `ddev build xxx` command again.
+When you're happy, since the projects you modify will be clones of your fork on github (if configured that way), you can follow your normal flow of pushing and opening PR.

 # Future considerations
 * Linux and OSX support